dodad-2/QList/README.md

 3. Call `QList.Options.AddOption(myOption)`.
 Note that any values not provided here will be pulled from the Preference in the Option.
 Description must be set here or in the preference to appear in the menu.

+4. Optionally review the <a href="https://github.com/dodad-2/SilicaTemplate">Template Mod</a> for a few examples

 ## Melon Preferences

 To link a MelonPreference to an option you only need to pass a `MelonPreferences_Entry` reference to an appropriate option's constructor.
 Passing a null reference will create a non-persistent option.